PriyankaChikkannaRamMurthy/Totally-Ordered-Multicasting-using-Lamport-s-Algorithm/README.md

 Importing project into workspace:

-	Open Eclipse IDE
+1. Open Eclipse IDE

-	Right click on "Package Explorer".
+2. Right click on "Package Explorer".

-	Select "Import..."
+3. Select "Import..."

-	Click on "General" and then "Existing Projects into Workspace"
+4. Click on "General" and then "Existing Projects into Workspace"

-	Enter the location of the project into root directory.
+5. Enter the location of the project into root directory.

-	Check "Copy contents into workspace".
+6. Check "Copy contents into workspace".

-	Click "Finish" to complete the process.
+7. Click "Finish" to complete the process.

+Later,

 * Open the projects in the eclipse IDE.
 *	Run each of the Java files one after the other.
 *	After all three are running, press enter in each of the three consoles to start the multicasting.

-Build All JAVA files and Run them as “Java Applications” Node1
+* Build All JAVA files and Run them as “Java Applications”

+Node1

 Node2